neSpecc/telebook/server/README.md

 | `yarn dev` | Start dev server with Hot Reloading |
 | `yarn build` | Compile TS and prepare bundle for production |
 | `yarn start` | Run production server |

+## Development

+During development it is useful to use [Ngrok](https://ngrok.com) for forwarding your local port to the Internet.

+1. Run `yarn dev` and see what port is occupied
+2. In a separate terminal session run `ngrok http YOUR_PORT`
+3. Insert given link to the Frontend app's `.env`

 ## Tech Stack and credits